128technology/docs/docs/cc_fips_config_radsec.md

 *admin@t327-dut1.cond (syslog)# top
 ```

-Once all config has been added this can be validated and committed with validate then commit

-Once all config has been committed the SSR should send TLS syslog to 192.168.1.100:6514.
+To complete the process, `validate` and `commit` the changes.
+After the confiuration changes have been committed, the SSR will send the syslog to 192.168.1.100:6514 over TLS.